Preparing for your first counselling session

 We'll be able to explore this together, from whatever point you are starting at; I'll be able to help you with identifying the goals for our work.

-You can read more about first-time therapy in these posts:
+You can read more about first-time therapy here: